sheikhasifahmed/Hollyday-Swimmers/README.md

 You can find the "Header" and "Footer" in any route of the project.

+#### Animation in the home

+There is a simple animation in the home route.
+The animation is done by a css animation library https://animate.style

 #### Showing the services

 All the services provided by this imaginary academy are showed in "service" navLink.
 4 of them also showed in home section.